juanalytics/tussi/README.md

 To guarantee confidentiality and integrity, all data transmitted between clients and the API Gateway is encrypted using TLS/SSL (HTTPS).
 This application of the Secure Channel pattern is a critical security tactic to resist man-in-the-middle attacks and prevent eavesdropping on sensitive information, especially over untrusted networks.

+### Load Balancer Pattern Architectural Tactic: Manage Resources & SSL Termination

+The Load Balancer (Nginx) serves as the single entry point for all external traffic, handling SSL termination and distributing requests across multiple API Gateway replicas using round-robin algorithm.
+This pattern ensures high availability, improved performance, and centralized SSL/TLS management, reducing the computational overhead on backend services.

 ### Reverse Proxy Pattern Architectural Tactic: Limit Access (Resist Attack)

+The system implements a two-tier reverse proxy architecture:
+1. **Load Balancer**: Acts as the primary reverse proxy, handling SSL termination and routing to API Gateway instances
+2. **API Gateway**: Acts as an internal reverse proxy, forwarding authenticated requests to backend microservices

-The API Gateway implements the Reverse Proxy pattern, acting as an intermediary that protects the backend microservices.
-Clients send requests to the gateway, which then forwards them to the internal services.
-This hides the internal network topology and prevents any direct external access to the individual services, effectively reducing the system's attack surface.
+This dual-layer approach completely hides the internal network topology and prevents any direct external access to individual services, effectively minimizing the system's attack surface.

 ### Network Segmentation Pattern Architectural Tactic: Limit Access (Resist Attack)

-As a key security tactic, the system's deployment is structured with network segmentation using Docker's networking features.
-It establishes distinct `public` and `private` networks.
-External-facing components reside in the public network, while sensitive backend services and databases are isolated in the private network.
-This contains the impact of a potential breach by preventing lateral movement.
+The system employs strict network segmentation using Docker's networking features:
+- **Public Network**: Contains load balancer, frontend, API Gateway replicas, and K6 testing - accessible from external sources
+- **Private Network**: Contains all backend services and databases with `internal: true` flag - completely isolated from external access
+- **Cross-Network Communication**: Only the API Gateway can bridge between networks, acting as a controlled gateway

+This segmentation ensures that even if the frontend or API Gateway is compromised, attackers cannot directly access backend services or databases, containing the blast radius of potential breaches.

 ### Performance Tactics Load Balancer Pattern Architectural Tactic: Maintain Multiple Copies of Computations (Manage Resources)